 He’s not wrong.

-Schmeichel spent eight years at United, winning the Premier League five times, three FA Cups and of course the Champions League.
+Schmeichel spent eight years at United, winning the Premier League five times, to go along with three FA Cups and of course the Champions League.

-The 6’3″ Dane was renowned for his lightning quick reflexes, incredible long throws and his habit of running into the box for corner kicks if his team was behind.
+The towering Dane was renowned for his lightning quick reflexes, incredible long throws and his habit of running into the box for corner kicks if his team was behind.

 He even scored a few, as well.